Utah Valley Wolverines: UCCU Crosstown Clash

 UVU and BYU are separated by just 3.4 miles from each other on University Parkway.
 The schools meet across men's and women's basketball, women's soccer, volleyball, baseball, and softball.
-Whilst BYU dominated the rivalry early on, recent seasons have seen the Wolverines win twice in a row against BYU in men's basketball, and UVU's women's soccer program upset the Cougars in Provo.
+Whilst BYU dominated the rivalry early on, recent seasons have seen the Wolverines win twice in a row against BYU in men's basketball, and UVU's women's soccer program upset the Cougars in both Provo and at home, as recent as August 2024.

 Old Hammer Rivalry

-Utah Valley and Utah Tech have had rivalry meetings way back since both schools were at the junior college level.
-When Utah Tech announced they would be joining Division 1 in the Western Athletic Conference, the schools announced they would renew the Old Hammer Rivalry as they would now be conference foes.
+Utah Valley and Utah Tech have had rivalry meetings since both schools were at the junior college level.
+When Utah Tech announced they would be joining Division I in the Western Athletic Conference, the schools announced they would renew the Old Hammer Rivalry as they would now be conference foes.
 The schools match up in men's and women's soccer, volleyball, men's and women's basketball, softball, and baseball.

-UVU - SUU Rivalry
+Emerging rivalries

-Whilst not official, the Wolverines have also seen an emerging rivalry with the Southern Utah Thunderbirds, particularly in men's basketball.
-This has only increased since SUU also joined the WAC in 2022.
+Whilst not official, the Wolverines have seen an emerging in-state rivalry with the Southern Utah Thunderbirds (particularly in men's basketball) as the two schools have been conference rivals in the WAC since 2022.

+The Wolverines are also seeing a slowly emerging rivalry with the California Baptist Lancers, which will be strengthened as the two schools are heading to the Big West Conference together starting in the 2026–27 season.
+The two schools also both compete as affiliates in the Big 12 for Wrestling.